 The Badsoma members explained that they all come from different musical backgrounds which allows them to experiment with their sound.

-Auditory Cortex, a band of childhood friends, founded in Perris were next on the setlist after Badsoma’s performance on the main stage.
+Auditory Cortex, a band of childhood friends founded in Perris, were next on the setlist after Badsoma’s performance on the main stage.
 Their sound is heavily influenced by surf psychedelic indie.

 They started off as a ska band, a rock reggae type of genre.
-They had previously opened for the Voodoo Glow Skulls, who perform the ska and punk genres.
-They had a full circle moment as they got to play with them once again, as their current indie band.
+They had previously opened for the Voodoo Glow Skulls, back in the 2000’s.

 “Riverside is one of our favorite spots to perform at,” Hernandez said.